$B_c^{\pm}$-$^{12}$C states and detailed study of momentum space method for $\Upsilon$- and $\eta_b$-nucleus bound states: Summary and Conclusion

 \section{Summary and Conclusion}

 By solving the Klein-Gordon equation in momentum space, we have calculated the single-particle energies and the corresponding coordinate-space wave functions for the quarkonium-nucleus systems, for the $\Upsilon$ and $\eta_b$ mesons and the $^4$He and $^{12}$C nuclei.
-The meson-nucleus potentials have been calculated from the mass shift of the mesons in nuclear matter using a local density approximation without the effects of the meson widths.
-The results depend on the cutoff parameter $\Lambda$ values, introduced in the regularization of the meson self-energies.
+The meson-nucleus potentials have been calculated from the mass shift amount of the mesons in nuclear matter using a local density approximation without the effects of the meson widths.
+The results depend on the cutoff parameter $\Lambda$ values, introduced in the regularization of the meson self-energy calculations.

-We have studied and compared in detail the momentum space methods for solving the Klein-Gordon equation, as well as the resultant coordinate space wave functions by three methods to construct the momentum-space potentials: (i) double spherical Bessel transform of the numerically obtained coordinate-space original potential, (ii) Fourier transform of the fitted Woods-Saxon form potential in the coordinate space, and (iii) double spherical Bessel transform of the fitted Woods-Saxon form potential in the coordinate space.

-When using the double spherical Bessel transform, the choice of a suitable momentum grid is crucial to guarantee the corresponding proper coordinate space regions where the potential is relevant.

-It is important to use the same momentum grid when transforming the momentum-space wave function into the coordinate space in order to obtain a stable, smooth and proper wave function.
-Furthermore, there is no need to interpolate.

-The double spherical Bessel transform of the fitted Woods-Saxon form potential in the coordinate-space yields nearly the same results for the bound-state energies and coordinate space wave functions.
-Thus, we can provide the corresponding parameter sets of the fitted Woods-Saxon form potentials, instead of the original meson-nucleus potentials obtained numerically.

-We also have calculated for the first time the $B_c$-$^4$He and $B_c$-$^{12}$C bound-state energies and coordinate space wave functions, with only the strong interaction potentials first, and then, for $B_c^{\pm}$-$^{12}$C system, we have studied including the realistic Coulomb potentials, and analyzed the ''interference'' effect between the nuclear and Coulomb potentials.
+We also have calculated for the first time the $B_c$-$^4$He and $B_c$-$^{12}$C bound-state energies and coordinate-space wave functions, with only the strong interaction potentials first, and then, for the $B_c^{\pm}$-$^{12}$C system, we have studied including the realistic Coulomb potentials, and analyzed the ''interference'' effect between the nuclear and Coulomb potentials.

-In the future, more realistic studies can be made for the $\Upsilon$-, $\eta_b$- and $B_c^{\pm}$-nucleus systems for various nuclei, including the possible imaginary part of the potentials for the $\Upsilon$-, $\eta_b$- and $B_c^{\pm}$-nucleus bound states.
+In the future, more realistic studies can be made for the $\Upsilon$-, $\eta_b$- and $B_c^{\pm}$-nucleus systems for various nuclei, including the possible imaginary part of the potentials (widths) for the $\Upsilon$-, $\eta_b$- and $B_c^{\pm}$-nucleus bound states.
 In particular, the realistic Coulomb potentials will be included for the $B_c^{\pm}$- and $B_c^{* \pm}$-nucleus systems.